 But there were two flashes, the first one that killed the electricity and the second one that came from the lightning I saw.
 Ah well, there were probably two lightning in quick succession.

 All the time I spent moving around the Secret Societies made me paranoid.
 I walked to the shower but took the guns with me, just in case.
 Paranoid or not, I wasn’t comfortable when my guns weren’t within my immediate reach.

 The cold water calmed down my heartbeat.
 The skin on my fingers shriveled like prunes long before I gave up on the calming cold.
 I grabbed the colts.
 This made them wet, meaning I had to clean and oil them.
-I tried the light, but it didn’t respond.
+I tried to turn on the light, but nothing happened after I hit the switch.
 With a shrug, I returned to my room.

 My laptop’s screen shone into the dark room.

 I retracted my aether and approached the laptop.
 Hypnotized, I stared at the screen.
-The browser was opened and on it my email, Facebook, Twitter, and the history of all messengers I have ever used.
+The browser was opened with my email, Facebook, Twitter, and the history of all messengers I have ever used.
 My heart stopped beating.
-I didn’t imagine it.
+I didn’t imagine anything.
 Someone was here.
 Everything on the screen kept moving by itself, and I noticed a small USB stick inserted into the side, straight next to a power bank.

 I grabbed the power bank’s cable and pulled it out.
 The screen turned off, sinking the room into darkness.